aDarkDev/TelCoin-Script/README.md

 # installation:

 Edit line `10` and `90` in "NotCoin.py".
 In line `90`, it should be your coins multiplied by one click.
-In line `10`, you should put your Telegram `api_id` and `api_hash`.
+In line `10`, you should put your Telegram `api_id` and `api_hash`. you can get api id and hash from here <my.telegram.org> part development.

 install nodejs first
 ```bash